jaybarra/eval-tools/projects/cmr-client/README.md

 # CMR Client

-A command line client for CMR.
+A command-line client for CMR.